The real-life laboratory

 Financing of the project

 Total investments of around EUR 210 million are being made in the future of the hydrogen region in Central Germany and research into intersectoral energy integration is being actively promoted.
-As a “real-world laboratory for the energy transition”, the majority of the project modules are funded with around EUR 34 million from federal funds as part of the 7th energy research program of the Federal Ministry for Economic Affairs and Climate Protection (BMWK).
-The seven consortium partners are also contributing just over EUR 103 million to the real-world laboratory.
+As a “real-world laboratory for the energy transition”, the majority of the project modules are funded with around EUR 44 million from federal funds as part of the 7th energy research program of the Federal Ministry for Economic Affairs and Energy (BMWE).
+The seven consortium partners are also contributing just over EUR 160 million to the real-world laboratory.

 Consortium of experienced partners with proven expertise